Skip to main content

 The best meal in Arrecife, easily.

 If you are in Lanzarote for a few nights and want one meal that goes beyond resort dining, Lilium is the right call.
-It works for couples on a birthday or anniversary, food-focused travellers who want to understand what Canary Islands cooking actually looks like when taken seriously, and anyone who wants a terrace seat watching marina traffic over a long evening.
+It works for couples on a birthday or anniversary, food-focused travellers who want to understand what Canary Islands cooking actually looks like when taken seriously, anyone who wants a terrace seat watching marina traffic over a long evening.
 At a mid-range price point (€€), it is also accessible enough that you do not need to treat it as a once-in-a-trip splurge — though the Michelin Plate recognition it earned in 2025 means it punches above what the price suggests.

 Lilium sits in Arrecife's La Marina district, a relatively new waterfront development that has changed the feel of the city's shoreline.
-The restaurant has a glass-fronted façade that opens the dining room to marina views, and a terrace where you can watch boats moored along the quay.
-The interior is described as simple and contemporary , this is not a room full of theatrical design choices, which suits the cooking's focus.
+The restaurant has a glass-fronted façade that opens the dining room to marina views, a terrace where you can watch boats moored along the quay.
+The interior is described as simple and contemporary, this is not a room full of theatrical design choices, which suits the cooking's focus.
 The fully open kitchen means you can see preparation in progress from the dining room, which adds to the sense of transparency about what is on the plate.
-For an evening out in Arrecife, the combination of marina views, open kitchen, and terrace access gives Lilium a visual setting that most restaurants in the city cannot match.
+For an evening out in Arrecife, the combination of marina views, open kitchen, terrace access gives Lilium a visual setting that most restaurants in the city cannot match.

 The terrace element is worth noting specifically for later dining.
-In Lanzarote's climate, eating outside after dark is often more comfortable than at peak afternoon heat, and a marina terrace in the evening has an atmosphere that an indoor table cannot replicate.
+In Lanzarote's climate, eating outside after dark is often more comfortable than at peak afternoon heat, a marina terrace in the evening has an atmosphere that an indoor table cannot replicate.
 If you are booking with a sunset or post-sunset meal in mind, request the terrace when you reserve.

 Emphasis on local Canary Island products means the menu connects to the island's own agricultural and fishing identity rather than importing an outside culinary framework.
-For food-focused travellers, that is the reason to choose Lilium over generic hotel dining , you are eating something you can only really eat here.
+For food-focused travellers, that is the reason to choose Lilium over generic hotel dining, you are eating something you can only really eat here.
 Specific dishes and current menu items are not confirmed in our data, so check directly with the restaurant for current offerings before you book.

 Tasting menu is the better choice if you want the full picture of what the kitchen is doing and have two or more hours for the meal.
 It lets the restaurant sequence the island-product story across courses and is the format that leading earns the Michelin Plate recognition. À la carte is the right call if your group has mixed appetites or dietary needs, or if you want a shorter meal before moving on to the marina bars nearby.
 Both options are available, which gives Lilium flexibility that tasting-menu-only restaurants do not offer.